yasnikoff/shuffler-server-go/README.md

-# shuffler-server-go
+# shuffler server

-Shuffler is a simple general purpose package manager and ctalogue software.
+Shuffler is a basic general purpose package manager and ctalogue software.

 It is an in-house project for an advertizing agency which has a Work Archive with many files created in 3d and 2d graphical applcations.
 Many of the files have links to another external files (depend on them).
 Many files are depencies of many other files.